childrenoftheblade/support-cricket/README.md

 Replace `YOUR_BOT_TOKEN` and `YOUR_BOT_ID` with their respective credentials.

 4. Run `node index.js`
-## Usage
+### Configuring it in Discord
 1. Set the role that will be pinged when a ticket is opened with `/ticket ping`.
 If all your staff are fine with being pinged for this, you can just set it to the staff role; otherwise, you might want to set it to a separate opt-in role.
 2. Set the channel where the button used to open tickets will be sent using `/ticket channel`.
 This will also be the channel ticket threads are created under.
 Make sure members have the `View Channel` and `Send Messages in Threads` permissions.
 3. Optionally set the staff role with `/ticket staff`.
 This will allow users with the set role to open tickets for others.

 You can view the current configuration with `/ticket config`.

+You can customise any messages the bot sends within `index.js`.
+## Usage
+### For members
-Members can open tickets either by using the button in the set ticket channel or using `/ticket open`.
-If you want to open a ticket for another user, there is an optional user field.
-To close a ticket and make it read-only, use `/ticket close`.
+Open tickets either by using the button in the set ticket channel or using `/ticket open`.
+### For staff
+To open a ticket for another user: `/ticket open @user` To close a ticket: `/ticket close`

+To view closed tickets on desktop, click the symbol to the right of the channel name in the title bar that looks like this 🧵.
+On mobile, you can long press on the channel name in the channel list.

+The thread naming convention is `username` - `date` - `whether the ticket was opened by a member or staff` - `user id`.
 ## Support
 DM me on Discord @zeebiedeebie or create an issue.
 Feel free to request features as well.